 - Pupils unequal in size: this can indicate head trauma, a possible tumor, other neurologic problems to name a few.

 - Squinting or tearing of the eyes: this can indicate an ulcer or scratch on the cornea, which is the layer of cells covering the eye.

-- Abnormal colors that indicate problems are yellow (jaundice), or red (bloodshot); pay close attention to the color of the whites of your pet’s eyes.
+- Abnormal eye colors in dogs that indicate eye infections or problems are yellow (jaundice), or red (bloodshot); pay close attention to the color of the whites of your pet’s eyes.

 - The appearance of blood in the eye (known as hyphema): this can indicate exposure to rat bait or other causes of your pet’s blood not being able to properly clot.